habitat-sh/habitat/www/source/blog/2017-06-16-Habitat-Issue-Tracker.html.md

 All merged PRs will be added into our release notes which are generated automatically when we cut a release.
 The Habitat product manager typically will aggregate that PR list into a post on the [forums](https://forums.habitat.sh/c/habitat-announcements) with any qualifying information in regards to new features that will be included in that release.

 This is the majority of the process around governance that the project has in place today.
-If you're interested in reading more make sure to keep track of the habitat wiki page on GitHub, and check back here on our blog for updates in the future!
+If you're interested in reading more make sure to keep track of the Habitat wiki page on GitHub, and check back here on our blog for updates in the future!